The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Cross-lingual Generalisation

 {\stackrel{\scriptscriptstyle\circ}{=}} {\boldsymbol{\theta}} {p_{\btheta}}

 {\mathrm{A}} {\mathrm{B}} {\mathrm{multi}} {\mathcal{D}}

 While natural languages differ widely in their typological properties, any pair of languages will share at least a few grammatical and syntactic patterns.
-Furthermore, as their semantics reflect the underlying processes of our world, language pairs should also have similarities in the types of messages their users typically convey.
-Intuitively, such similarities suggest that what is learned about a language $\lang_\langa$ should be useful to model another language $\lang_\langb$, and vice versa.
-The extent of this generalisation depends not only on how similar the two languages are, but also on the employed learning algorithm.
+Further, as their semantics reflect the underlying processes of our world, language pairs should also have similarities in the types of messages their users typically convey.
+Intuitively, this suggests that what is learned about a language $\lang_\langa$ should be useful to model another language $\lang_\langb$, and vice versa.
+The extent of such generalisation depends not only on how similar the two languages are, but also on the employed learning algorithm.
 We analyse such generalisation here, with a focus on how language imbalance influences multilingual LMs.\looseness=-1

 Intuitively, if a model generalises well across languages, it should achieve better performance in each language (in terms of, e.g., perplexity) than a monolingual model trained on the same data.
 Concretely, a model trained on a multilingual dataset $\dataset_\multi = \dataset_\langa \cup \dataset_\langb$ containing languages $\lang_\langa$ and $\lang_\langb$ should perform better than monolingual models trained only on $\dataset_\langa$ or $\dataset_\langb$.
 This becomes clear when using definitions from information theory: $\dataset_\multi$ contains at least as much information about $\lang_\langa$ as $\dataset_\langa$.
 However, such a multilingual model could also perform worse.
-This could happen, for instance, if the data from different languages interfere with each other during optimisation through conflicting gradient update directions.
+This could happen, for instance, if the data from different languages interfere with each other during optimisation through conflicting gradient update directions \citep{wang2020negative}.
 It could also happen if the model has limited capacity: the multilingual model has to represent many languages, which intuitively requires more capacity than a single one, even if some parameters are shared across them \citep{conneau-etal-2020-unsupervised,pfeiffer-etal-2022-lifting}.\looseness=-1